mandiant/flare-fakenet-ng/README.md

 you can bring FakeNet-NG's advanced traffic and process filtering capabilities to 3rd party tools.

-You may also want to enable diverter's `ProcessBlackList` setting to allow the external tool to communicate out to the Internet.
+You may also want to enable Diverter's `ProcessBlackList` setting to allow the external tool to communicate out to the Internet.
 For example, to allow an HTTP proxy to forward proxied traffic add its process name to the process blacklist.
 For example, add the following process to let Burp Proxy to